huaminghuangtw/Evergreen-Notes/Permanent-Notes/being-indistractable-is-superpower.md

 * **[The 10-Minute Rule](https://www.youtube.com/watch?v=aumdC20YI4s)**
 	* The 10-minute rule says that we can give into any temptation or distraction for 10 minutes.
-	* When I feel the urge to check my phone, I tell myself it's okay—but not right now.
+	* When I feel the urge to check my phone, I tell myself it’s okay—but not right now.
 Instead, I wait for just ten minutes.
 This approach is known as **_“surfing the urge”_** in behavioral psychology.
 The idea is not to immediately give in to the impulse, but also not to outright deny it.
-By [delaying](Delayed%20Gratification.md) the action (and 轉移/分散注意力!), you'll often find that after those ten minutes, the urge has significantly diminished or disappeared entirely.
+By [delaying](Delayed%20Gratification.md) the action (and 轉移/分散注意力!), you’ll often find that after those ten minutes, the urge has significantly diminished or disappeared entirely.
 	* Why it works?
-		* When you tell yourself, don't check the phone, you might inadvertently make the urge stronger due to **Psychological Reactance**. [^2]
+		* When you tell yourself, don’t check the phone, you might inadvertently make the urge stronger due to **Psychological Reactance**. [^2]
 		* Instead of disarming psychological reactance, a much better approach is to say, “Hey, I can check my phone if I want, but I choose to wait 10 minutes.”
 		* By [reframing](a-true-transformation-begins-with-a-mental-shift.md) the urge as a choice rather than a restriction, you engage with the internal trigger with _curiosity_ rather than _contempt_.
 		* Rather than being a _blamer_ who points to external factors or [a shamer who internalizes guilt](be-careful-how-you-are-talking-to-yourself.md), aim to be a _claimer_—someone who takes responsibility for managing discomfort by _having a clear plan_ for responding to urges, rather than trying to suppress them.
-		* This approach shows that you have _agency_—you can actually do what you say you're going to do, and helps to [reinforce your identity to follow through on your intentions, proving you're not controlled by distractions.](your-identity-dictates-your-actions.md)
+		* This approach shows that you have _agency_—you can actually do what you say you’re going to do, and helps to [reinforce your identity to follow through on your intentions, proving you're not controlled by distractions.](your-identity-dictates-your-actions.md)
-		* Another way of reasoning is that, you don't immediately sneeze when you feel the urge to sneeze—you take a moment, grab a handkerchief, and cover your face to prevent getting everyone sick.
+		* Another way of reasoning is that, you don’t immediately sneeze when you feel the urge to sneeze—you take a moment, grab a handkerchief, and cover your face to prevent getting everyone sick.
 Similarly, when you feel an urge, like checking your phone, instead of giving in impulsively, you pause, acknowledge it, and wait.
 		* Surfing the urge recognizes that internal triggers are like waves—you feel the emotions in the moment, and you allow them to crest and naturally subside, like a surfer riding on a surfboard until the wave is gone.

 ---

 # Pro Tip: Distract The Distraction

-Use subtle cues to let people know when they shouldn't interrupt your focus.
-These cues communicate, without confrontation, that you're engaged in [deep work](deep%20work.md) and shouldn't be disturbed.
+Use subtle cues to let people know when they shouldn’t interrupt your focus.
+These cues communicate, without confrontation, that you’re engaged in [deep work](deep%20work.md) and shouldn’t be disturbed.

 For example:

-* Wearing a “[concentration crown](https://x.com/nireyal/status/1161261118133719041)” or headphones (even if you're not listening to anything) sends a clear signal that you're occupied.
+* Wearing a “[concentration crown](https://x.com/nireyal/status/1161261118133719041)” or headphones (even if you’re not listening to anything) sends a clear signal that you’re occupied.
 * Placing a visible “Do Not Disturb” sign at your workstation.
-* Using a color-coded system (like a red desk light or a busy indicator) to let people know you're in focus mode.
+* Using a color-coded system (like a red desk light or a busy indicator) to let people know you’re in focus mode.

 By redirecting potential distractions before they reach you, you preserve your workflow and maintain concentration without having to explain yourself repeatedly.